MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 # Exports (preview) overview

-The **Exports** page shows you all configured exports.
-Exports share specific data with various applications.
+ Exports allow you to share specific data with various applications.
 They can include customer profiles, entities, schemas, and mapping details.
 Each export requires a [connection, set up by an administrator, to manage authentication and access](connections.md).
+The **Exports** page shows you all configured exports.

 ## Export types